 In February of 2019, vocalist/percussionist Ikenna Grace joined Kindred Crow.
 Their debut performance with the band was February 23rd, 2019.

 Kindred Crow’s first full-length album, 'Uneven Ground,' was released on Friday, April 12th, 2019.
 The album includes 13 tracks - 11 tracks featuring the full band and 2 remastered archival recordings by Katherine Gray.
 'Uneven Ground' was recorded at CC Studio, mixed by James Lindenschmidt of Crafted Recordings and mastered by Scott Craggs at Old Colony Mastering.
 The album art is by Steven Warrick.

 Brandon Clark and Ikenna Grace withdrew from membership as performers in Kindred Crow in summer of 2019.

-Vocalist and instrumentalist TJ Roch joined Kindred Crow in August of 2019.
+Vocalist and instrumentalist TJ Roch was a member of Kindred Crow from August of 2019 to March of 2021.

 Vocals, Pennywhistle, Percussion